lyricat/loli/readme.md

 ## On the fly router switcher

-    -- router is just a regular middlware, can be switched to a -- different one anytime.
+    -- router can be switched at any time, it will effect any -- following route path.

     router loli_router